Skip to article frontmatterSkip to article content

 Semidiscretization is often called the method of lines.
 Despite the name, it is not exactly a single method because both space and time discretizations have to be specified in order to get a concrete algorithm.
 The key concept is the separation of those two discretizations, and in that way, it’s related to separation of variables in analytic methods for the heat equation.

-The method in Example 11.2.1 and Demo 11.2.2 is essentially the same one we used for the Black–Scholes equation in Black–Scholes equation.
+The method in Example 11.2.1 and Example 11.2.2 is essentially the same one we used for the Black–Scholes equation in Black–Scholes equation.
 By changing the time integrator, we can get much better results.

 11.2.2Black-box IVP solvers